-Whether you feel inspired to share yoga with others as a teacher or to simply dive deeper into your own personal practice as a student, Asheville Community Yoga’s 250-hour teacher training program will be a transformative and supportive next step on your path.
+If all this feels SAFE and you find yourself READY to dive deeper into your own personal practice as a student or you feel inspired to share yoga with others as a teacher, Asheville Community Yoga’s 250-hour teacher training program will be a transformative and supportive next step on your path!

 The training invites participants to connect more deeply inward to the self through an educated exploration of their own personal practice, while at the same time radiating outward with more purpose through the multidimensional paths of yoga.